 Each participant completing this eight month program is joined by her AfterCare peers for a special evening ceremony celebrating her new life free of addiction -- her first full year of recovery.

-Our transitional house in Santa Rosa provides a safe place for WRS residents to continue their recovery with the support of one another and WRS staff.
-This home in a residential neighborhood accommodates up to four women and their children.
-Each week our Transitional House Case Manager meets with them in their home, to help with the problems of daily living in recovery, to address concerns and to assist them in working together for their ongoing recovery.
+Our three (3) transitional houses in Santa Rosa provide safe places for WRS residents to continue their recovery with the support of one another and WRS staff.
+These homes, with confidential addresses, are located in residential neighborhoods to accommodate up to four women and their infants and young children.
+Each week our Transitional House Case Manager meets with them in their homes, to help with the challenges of daily living in recovery, to address concerns and to assist them in working together for their ongoing recovery.
 Our Parenting Educator also meets at home with residents to provide support, ongoing classes and individualized problem solving for parenting in recovery.

-Our transitional house is available to WRS residents for up to two years.
-Here they have the time and support to obtain employment and pursue their education, to establish ongoing medical and psychological care for themselves and their children, and to find stable long-term housing for their new lives in recovery.
+Our transitional houses are available to WRS residents for periods between three (3) months and two (2) years.
+While living in these special homes, they have the time and support to obtain employment and pursue their education, to establish ongoing medical and psychological care for themselves and their children, and to find stable long-term housing for their new lives in recovery.

 "I feel confident that someone will always be here if I need to talk."